ucsf-web-services/ucsf_8_pa/docroot/modules/contrib/socialfeed/README.md

-# Social Feeds
+# Socialfeed

 ## Introduction

-- Social Feed module provides the user to fetch the data from their respective Facebook, Twitter, and Instagram profiles and then display them accordingly as per their requirement using the Drupal block system.
+- Socialfeed module provides the user to fetch the data from their respective Facebook, Twitter, and Instagram profiles and then display them accordingly as per their requirement using the Drupal block system.